gopheracademy/gopheracademy-web/content/advent-2016/some-tools-for-go-that-you-might-not-know-yet.md

     dosomething.go:12:18: d can be Doer

-You quickly fix the `DoSometing` function and go to bed, knowing that you now can easily pass some `MockDoIt` struct to `DoSomething` when you'll write the tests tomorrow.
+You quickly fix the `DoSomething` function and go to bed, knowing that you now can easily pass some `MockDoIt` struct to `DoSomething` when you'll write the tests tomorrow.